contentful-labs/contentful-fix-asset-cross-refs/README.md

 **NOTE:** If other users are concurrently modifying your assets, this utility is likely to fail with a version mismatch.
-Please run this tool during a quiet period to prevent any problems; the tool has limited retry functionality.
+Please run this tool during a quiet period to reduce any conflicts.
+If this tool cannot safely update an asset because it has been modified simultaneously by someone else, it will stop.

 ### Options